SingleStepTests/8088/README.md

 All bytes after the initial instruction bytes are set to 0x90 (144) (NOP).
 Therefore, the queue contents at the end of all tests will contain only NOPs, with a maximum of 3 (since one has been read out).

-String instructions may randomly be prepended by a REP or REPE instruction prefix.
+String instructions may randomly be prepended by a REP, REPE or REPNE instruction prefix.
 In this event, CX is masked to 7 bits to produce reasonably sized tests (A string instruction with CX==65535 would be over a million cycles in execution).

 ### Test Format